maastrichtlawtech/case-law-explorer/docs/etl/CELLAR_JUDGMENT_FIX_HANDOFF.md

 - has 140 passing unit tests (53 integration tests skipped unless explicitly enabled).

-`airflow/requirements.txt` pins the revision by immutable GitHub archive URL.
-Do not change it back to PyPI `2.0.2`; that release predates the fix.
+`airflow/requirements.txt` pins the revision through an immutable Git URL, and the Airflow image installs `git` for that build.
+A GitHub source archive is not usable because `setuptools-scm` needs repository metadata to determine the package version.
+Do not change the pin back to PyPI `2.0.2`; that release predates the fix.
 Move back to PyPI only after an upstream release containing PR #14 is verified.

 ## Airflow safeguards in this branch